|Index Page||SITE MAP Next travelogue : Acapulco|

 Although they all have sails they rarely bother to put them up and just motor round the bays allowing you the opportunity to swim and snorkel.
 Competition is so fierce amongst the owners that prices are very reasonable and, although the berths are small and have bunks I recommend the experience to anyone who likes to put to sea and to swim in clear warm(ish) water.
 Not suitable for scuba enthusiasts and the fish are usually "fiddlin' and small".
 The food is basic but adequate, usually a very large container of rice, vegetables and chicken or other meat from which you serve yourself at mealtimes.
 There is a bar from which you can buy alcohol at reasonable prices.
 This year we joined an all day cruise on a larger gulet with about 60 people on board.
 The price, including the mid day meal was £5 each !

-However, this year we had the opportunity of a week with some friends on the luxurious Wild Salmon, an 80 foot yacht, sailing from Gocek, near Fethiye.
+However, in 2006, we had the opportunity of a week with some friends on the luxurious Wild Salmon, an 80 foot yacht, sailing from Gocek, near Fethiye.
 After that we decided to stay in the area for a further week and were fortunate that, even in early October, the weather stayed perfect throughout.

 Steve, the captain decided to show us the historic Lycian Coast, which runs from Fethiye eastwards towards Syria.
 Gocek itself is a delightful port full of large private sailing yachts and even larger power boats.
 We stopped off at Seagull Bay, Kas, Kalkan, Ukagiz, Kalekoy, Kekova and Kastelerizo (a Greek island).